 Internal Controls / Accounting Policies and Practices Our internal controls, accounting policies and practices, and internal information systems enable us to capture and process transactions in a timely and accurate manner in compliance with accounting principles generally accepted in the United States of America, laws and regulations, taxation requirements and federal securities laws and regulations.
-We continue to implement the corporate governance, internal control and accounting rules being issued in connection with the Sarbanes-Oxley Act of 2002 and other authoritative entities.
-While we believe these controls, policies, practices and systems are adequate to ensure data integrity, unanticipated and unauthorized actions of employees (both domestic and international) or temporary lapses in internal controls due to resource constraints could lead to improprieties and undetected errors that could impact our financial condition or results of operations.
+We continue to implement the corporate governance, internal control and accounting rules being issued in connection with the Sarbanes-Oxley Act of 2002.
+Our internal controls and policies are being closely monitored by management as we implement the procedures necessary under Section 404 of the Sarbanes-Oxley Act of 2002, implement a worldwide ERP system, and transition our transaction support functions to Accenture.
+While we believe these controls, policies, practices and systems are adequate to ensure data integrity, unanticipated and unauthorized actions of employees (both domestic and international), temporary lapses in internal controls due to shortfalls in transition planning and oversight, or resource constraints could lead to improprieties and undetected errors that could impact our financial condition or results of operations.